 What’s the Difference?

-The primary difference between compostable and biodegradable is that compostable products require a specific setting in order to break down, whereas biodegradable products break down naturally.
+biodegradable is that compostable products require a specific setting in order to break down, whereas biodegradable products break down naturally.
 Typically composting is a faster process, but only under the right conditions.
 Both of these kinds of products are better for the environment than plastic products that can take hundreds of years to disintegrate.

 Source: www.pjponline.com